-NFU member Michael Oakes has also put forward the questionable claim that ‘cows are not that maternal.’
-Additionally he has stated that calves are happy to bond with their handlers and ‘as long as they are fed well, watered well, have clean bedding and can interact with other calves’ they’re perfectly happy.
-However, scientific research has indicated that separating calves from their mothers at too early a stage in their life can have a serious effect on their socialising abilities later in life.
+NFU member Michael Oakes has also put forward the questionable claim that “cows are not that maternal.”
+Calves are happy to bond with their handlers and “as long as they are fed well, watered well, have clean bedding and can interact with other calves,” they’re “perfectly happy,” he noted.
+But scientific research has indicated that separating calves from their mothers at too early a stage in their life can have a serious effect on their socialising abilities later in life.
 The argument that cows cry for their babies is also often put forward and there is video footage of rescued cows that suggest that cows do feel a strong bond with their children, just like other mammals do.

 However, the ASA’s ruling has essentially suggested that current animal welfare standards in the dairy industry, at least, can be classed as inhumane.
 Although this ruling only officially effects vegan’s ability to advertise, it may have a positive knock on effect for the way we talk about the animal agricultural industry as a whole.